adityasoni04/ai-trip-planner/README.md

 ## Getting Started

-Setting up JourneyJolt is simple — just configure your ```.env``` file, and you're ready to go!
+Setting up Xplore.ai is simple — just configure your ```.env``` file, and you're ready to go!

-To get started with JourneyJolt, follow these instructions to set up the project locally on your machine for development and testing.
+To get started with Xplore.ai, follow these instructions to set up the project locally on your machine for development and testing.

 ### Prerequisites